isabella232/benchmark-docs/benchmarks/aurora-sysbench-201511.rst

 Percona Server version: 5.6.27-75.0

-Data sizes
+Data Sizes
 -----------

-Initial dataset: 32 sysbench tables, 50mln rows each.
+* **Initial dataset**.
+32 sysbench tables, 50 million (mln) rows each.
 It corresponds to about 400GB of data.

-Testing sizes: for benchmarks we vary max amount of rows used by sysbench: 1mln, 2.5mln, 5mln, 10mln, 25mln, 50mln.
+* **Testing sizes**.
+For benchmarks, we vary the maximum amount of rows used by sysbench: 1mln, 2.5mln, 5mln, 10mln, 25mln, 50mln.

-In the chart results marked in thousands of rows as: 1000, 2500, 5000, 10000, 25000, 50000.
+In the chart, the results are marked in thousands of rows: 1000, 2500, 5000, 10000, 25000, 50000.
-That is `1000` corresponds to 1mln of rows.
+In other words, "1000" corresponds to 1mln of rows.

 Estimated datasizes: